rousbound/CariocaScript/README.md

-# Final Project for Lexical and Syntactic Analysis
+# Compiler for JFLAP Turing Machine

 This final project consists in using the **Flex/Bison (Lex/Yacc)** toolkit to generate compilers that, themselves, will generate code from an imperative language called **Provol-One**, to be executed in a Turing